san601/Cryptography-Bible/Cryptography_note.md

 Alice <--(M)-- You <--(B)-- Bob
 ```

+We need to verify who send us the message, which will be covered in the next section.
 ## Hash functions and MACs
 A hash function maps a message of an arbitrary length to a l-bit output.
 MD5 and SHA-1 are phased out so we focus on SHA-2 and SHA-3